 Singapore Botanic Gardens

-This outstanding world of plants is a UNESCO world heritage site.
-A must see for all!
+This outstanding world of plants is a must see UNESCO World Heritage Site!

 With 4 millions visitors per year, 150 years of connecting plant and people, free entrance and his own subway stop, the Singapore Botanic Gardens are an outstanding example of educational facility.